public-key-cryptography/public-key-editor/README.md

-	html that has hyperlinks; an icon / font size error was corrected that caused different email panels to have different button / icon sizes set by the readMailSettings method unless the frame was resized for the unselected tabs or panels; the SavedEmails variable or object was moved from the RetrieveMail- Frame class to the EmailPanel so that different email tabs have separate saved emails; and the state- Changed method for the RetrieveMailFrame was modified to show and hide the saved emails frames for different usernames or email panels if the selected tab is changed.
+	html that has hyperlinks; an icon / font size error was corrected that caused different email panels to have different button / icon sizes set by the readMailSettings method unless the frame was resized for the unselected tabs or panels; the SavedEmails variable or object was moved from the RetrieveMail- Frame class to the EmailPanel so that different email tabs have separate saved email frames; the stateChanged method for the RetrieveMailFrame was modified to show and hide the saved emails frames for different usernames or email panels if a tab is selected or unselected; and the checkDelete box method was modified so that checking a delete box doesn't do a readall button click which caused the screen components to get resized every time a box was checked or unchecked and also caused the text- area.setText() method to throw an exception if a check box was checked and unchecked.